LATEST: Joseph Ash Chesterfield achieves FORS Gold Read more

 Types of corrosion

-There are many types of corrosion, each with distinct characteristics and causes.
-The most common types include:
+You may assume that all corrosion is the same, but this is not the case.
+There are many forms of corrosion, each with distinct characteristics and causes.
+The most common types include uniform corrosion, pitting corrosion, and galvanic corrosion.

-• Uniform corrosion: This type of corrosion occurs evenly across the surface of the material, resulting in a gradual loss of material thickness.
+Uniform corrosion occurs evenly across the surface of the material, resulting in a gradual loss of material thickness.
 Uniform corrosion is typically caused when metal is exposed to moisture or atmospheric conditions.

-• Pitting corrosion: Pitting corrosion is when holes form in the metal surface.
-It often starts with a small scratch, which then becomes an active site for corrosion.
+Pitting corrosion is when holes form in the metal surface.
+It often starts with a small scratch, which then becomes an active site for corrosion, localised to the point of abrasion.
 Pitting corrosion can be particularly destructive, leading to rapid damage.

 Rusty steel